rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/Will_Civium_Replace_Government.md

 I swore an oath to a republic.
 I’m not surrendering that to an AI patchwork.

 **Omar:**
-Civium invites governments to evolve.
+CoCivium invites governments to evolve.
 Those that listen will find resonance.
 Those that don't… may grow obsolete, but only because people deserve better.

 **Conclusion:**
-They agree Civium must remain complementary until proven safe, and that early models should avoid appearing subversive—favoring aid over opposition.
+They agree CoCivium must remain complementary until proven safe, and that early models should avoid appearing subversive—favoring aid over opposition.